MA in Organizational Leadership

 General Electives (12 Hours)

-Students choose any four graduate courses (4XXG, 5XX or above) to fulfill elective requirements.
+Students choose any four graduate courses (5XX or 6XX) to fulfill elective requirements.
 Students can choose courses from areas such as Business, Communication, Political Science, and Student Affairs.
 Students can also choose to enroll in a graduate certificate program and use up to 12 hours of courses to fulfill their elective requirements.
 A list of available graduate certificates is available in the Graduate Catalog and can be found here.
 ATTN: If you decide to pursue a certificate program, you must also APPLY to that certificate program.